integr8ly/managed-service-broker/README.md

 $ svcat get brokers

 # View the status of the broker
-$ oc describe clusterservicebroker managed-services-broker
+$ oc describe clusterservicebroker managed-service-broker
 ```

-__NOTE:__ Che and Launcher do not need to be deployed to deploy the managed-services-broker, `CHE_DASHBOARD_URL` and `LAUNCHER_DASHBOARD_URL` just need to be set to a non-empty value.
+__NOTE:__ Che and Launcher do not need to be deployed to deploy the managed-service-broker, `CHE_DASHBOARD_URL` and `LAUNCHER_DASHBOARD_URL` just need to be set to a non-empty value.
 #### Add syndesis-crd:

 ```